 When the final results where published for the 2011 edition of the CQ-160 CW Contest I was happy to see that SEØX had beaten the previous SM record in SOHP Assisted.

-The top score of SE0X in any CQ-160 Contest was in the CW contest 2010 (SOHP, non-assisted) where the final score ended up at 615.219 which is another SM record.
+The highest score of SE0X in any CQ-160 contest was in the CW contest 2010 (SOHP, non-assisted) where the final score ended up at 615.219 which is another SM record.

 The 2012 CQ-160 Contest is around the corner, and I am crossing my fingers for good propagation despite the increase in solar activity.